methylDragon/coding-notes/ROS/Catkin/01 Catkin Reference.md

 find_package(catkin REQUIRED COMPONENTS package1 package2 package3)
 ```

 find_package() creates some environment variables once catkin finds the package.
-These variables tell CMae where the relevant components of the package are (header files, source, libraries, dependencies, paths, etc.)
+These variables tell CMake where the relevant components of the package are (header files, source, libraries, dependencies, paths, etc.)

 > <NAME>_FOUND - Set to true if the library is found, otherwise false
 >
-> <NAME>_INCLUDE_DIRS or <NAME>_INCLUDES - The include paths exported by the package
+> <NAME>_INCLUDE_DIRS or <NAME>\_INCLUDES - The include paths exported by the package
 >
-> <NAME>_LIBRARIES or <NAME>_LIBS - The libraries exported by the package
+> <NAME>_LIBRARIES or <NAME>\_LIBS - The libraries exported by the package
 >
 > <NAME>_DEFINITIONS - ?

 If you don't state the component as a component, the paths, libraries, etc. stated in the quoted block above won't get added.
-So please **add as components**.
+So please **add them as components**.